Account Development Rep (ADR)

 An Account Development Rep (ADR) is a specialized B2B sales development role focused on researching target accounts, engaging key stakeholders, and booking qualified meetings for account executives.
 ADRs blend outbound prospecting, account mapping, and early discovery to turn ideal customer profiles into real pipeline, typically using phone, email, and social channels within a structured cadence.

-Understanding Account Development Rep (ADR) in B2B Sales
+What Account Development Rep (ADR) means in practice

 An Account Development Representative (ADR) is a B2B sales development role dedicated to creating qualified pipeline within specific accounts.
 While many organizations use titles like SDR (Sales Development Representative), BDR (Business Development Representative), and ADR interchangeably, “Account Development” usually signals a more account-centric focus: ADRs don’t just chase individual leads, they work a defined list of companies and buying groups.